dacomcmutfpr/FreeRADIUS-ldap/README.md

   - `clients.conf`: Configuration for clients that can connect to the RADIUS server.
   - `mods-available/ldap`: Configuration for the LDAP module.
   - `sites-enabled/default`: Configuration for the default FreeRADIUS site.
+  - `radiusd.conf`: Main configuration for FreeRADIUS.
+Config altered to redirect log to stdout, to facilitate log viewing in docker.
-  - `entrypoint.sh`: Entrypoint script to start FreeRADIUS with environment variable substitution.
+  - `entrypoint.sh`: Entry script to start FreeRADIUS with environment variable substitution.

 ## Configuration

 ### Environment Variables